Do you take pitches from freelance writers?

 We don't run as many personal essays as we used to but we are still interested in them.
 For personal essays, we’re looking for writing with a strong voice that doesn’t just describe your own experience, but builds on it to create something deeply valuable and compelling to readers.
 There’s more than one way to do that.
 It might be writing about something other people haven’t experienced and will be fascinated to understand better, or a discussion of something tough or taboo that isn’t talked about enough, or an aspect of your own life that sheds light on a current news story.
 Whatever that experience is, it should offer insight into an ongoing and relevant cultural conversation for readers.

 Personal essays can deal with almost any topic; some to think about are money, family, food, religion, sexuality, relationships, disability, illness (mental or physical), hormones, race, body image, drugs, travel.
 The bottom line is that you should know why you’re writing about whatever you’re writing about.
 What did you learn from your experience?
 What should we learn?
 What does it illuminate about humans and the world we live in?
 Not every personal essay needs to have a tidy ending.
 And writing doesn’t have to be sad to be profound; funny is great!
 But the piece should crystallize a clear main idea that feels really fresh and meaningful.

-For personal essays, 1500-2500 words is a good range to aim for; cultural criticism pieces tend to run a little longer, around 2000-4000 words.
+For essays, 1500-2500 words is a good range to aim for.
+Features tend to run a little longer, around 2500-4000 words.
 At the end of the day, quality matters more than word count, and length can vary depending on the piece.